tpvasconcelos/tpvasconcelos.io/_pages/computing-experience.md

 ## Web

-I've acquired professional experience in server-side & back-end, databases, API development.
-I have also worked with front-end web development & web design by building simple websites, blogs, dashboards and web application with HTML, CSS, and JavaScript, and various web technologies.
+I've acquired professional experience in database, API, and server-side & backend development.
+I have also worked with frontend web development & web design by building [websites](http://desa-fios.com), [blogs](/blog/), [dashboards](/Save-a-Space/) and web application with HTML, CSS, and JavaScript, and various web technologies.

 Overview of my main skills, tools and frameworks:
 - **Web Applications & Dashboards** (AngularJS, and various plotting tools)